-Due to this fact, the majority of people consider the town as a very touristic and crowded.
-It’s true that this destination is well-known for those who like to party all night long during the summer, but I want to share with you a very different picture of Lloret de Mar.
-Hidden hiking trails that go through the high hills, rocky coasts, clean and sandy beaches as well as gardens with lush plants - that’s exactly the image of Lloret de Mar in my mind.
+Due to this fact, many people consider the town as touristy and crowded.
+I want to tell you about a different side of Lloret de Mar.
+Hidden hiking trails that go through the high hills, rocky coasts, clean and sandy beaches and gardens with lush plants - that’s exactly the image of Lloret de Mar I have in my mind.

 Lloret de Mar is a coastal town in Costa Brava, Spain.
-Its shore is very clean and long - it extends for several kilometres on the north-east side and the south-west side from the city centre.
+Its shore is very clean and long - it extends for several kilometers on the north-east side and the southwest side of the city center.
 Both of these directions have some unique values that are worth to be explored.

-First, I will tell you about the north-east side of Lloret de Mar that begins next to the Sant Joan’s Castle.
+First, I will describe the north-east side of Lloret de Mar that begins next to the Sant Joan’s Castle.
 The historic castle from the 11th century - one of the main hallmarks of the town - is situated on the hill just near the seaside.

 At the foot of the castle, there is a small but very charming beach.
-It’s a restful place where you can spend long hours just laying on the sand, reading your favourite book and listening to the sound of the Mediterranean sea.
-I must admit that it’s one of my favourite place to have some rest.
+It’s a restful place where you can spend long hours just laying on the sand, reading your favorite book and listening to the sound of the Mediterranean sea.
+I must admit that it’s one of my favorite places to have some rest after the busy day.

 Just above the hidden beach, you can notice high, stone stairs.
-This point is a beginning of a very attractive route that goes through the high cliffs with a great sea view.
-This path offers unique experiences - you go along the road made of stones, climb up and down the stairs and observe the rocks protruding from the sea.
-Everything around is covered by lush plants.
-It’s an unusual show of nature.
+It's the beginning of a beautiful route that goes through the high cliffs with a great sea view.
+The path offers unique experiences - you go along the road made of stones, climb up and down the stairs and observe the rocks protruding from the sea.
+Lush plants cover everything around.

 Depending on the weather, your experiences would be very diversified.
-During the sunset, the path is covered by a palette of various colours – from yellow to orange or red.
-Everything around is shining and you feel that you are a coherent part of this performance.
+During the sunset, the path is covered in various colors - from yellow to orange or red.
+Everything around is shining, and you feel that you are a consistent part of this performance.

-On the other hand, during rainy or cloudy days, just after the rain you can smell the fresh air.
-The sea looks impressive in such moments.
-You go ahead, observe the horizon and hear the sound of rough waves.
-Both of these experiences are worth remembering.
+On the other hand, during the rainy or cloudy days, the air is very fresh, and the sea looks impressive.
+Just go ahead, observe the horizon and try to hear the sound of waves.

-On the south-west side of the coast of Lloret de Mar, begins the road that leads to the botanical garden Pinya de Rosa.
-The garden is situated on the high hill with stunning views of the sea.
+On the southwest side of the coast of Lloret de Mar begins the road that leads to the botanical garden Pinya de Rosa.
+The garden is situated on the very top of the high hill with stunning views of the sea.

-The route from Lloret de Mar to Pinya de Rosa is full of breathtaking landscapes - you have an opportunity to passing by numerous rocks protruding from the sea.
+The route from Lloret de Mar to Pinya de Rosa is full of breathtaking landscapes - you pass by numerous rocks visible on the coast or in the sea.
 You can take a rest in small secret restaurants located between the cliffs or just observe the waves from the steep hills.
-The landform is very diversified.
-Once, you go through the stony coast just beside the seaside – then, after a few moments, you are at the top of the cliffs and look into the abyss.
-That is a real adventure!
+Once, you go through the stony coast - then, after a few moments, you are at the top of the cliffs looking into the sea.